Using Dundas BI recommendations

 - Applying a theme or style.

-- Making a change on the Properties tab.
+- Making a change in the Properties window.

 - Using a contextual command from the toolbar or the context menu to change a visualization property.

-- Re-opening the metric set or view after it had been saved.
+- Navigating away from the metric set or view after it has been saved.